-- 1. Approval is in place for the operation of a café at the subject address. - 2.
-No submissions from police, council or members of the public have been received. - 3.
-I am satisfied that the applicant has been provided with an opportunity to consider and comment upon the conditions contained in the licence document. - 4.
-I am satisfied that the statutory advertising requirements have been met. - Having reviewed all the material, I am satisfied that granting this application for a restaurant / catering service liquor licence with a primary service authorisation and sale on other premises authorisation will not be detrimental to the local or broader community.
+- 1. Appropriate consent is in place for the use of the premises for use as a licensed cafe and restaurant, accommodation with catering service and sale on other premises authorisation.
+Council advised that they have no objection to the liquor licence. - 2.
+A Police submission was received and considered as summarised at submission analysis below. - 3.
+No public submissions were received relating to any issues with the application. - 4.
+I am satisfied that the applicant has been provided with an opportunity to consider and comment upon the conditions contained in the licence document. - 5.
+I am satisfied that the statutory advertising requirements have been met. - 6.
+Having reviewed all the material, I am satisfied that granting this application for a On Premises liquor licence for restaurant, accommodation, catering service and sale on other premises will not be detrimental to the local or broader community. - 7.
+Plan of Management provided - 8.
+Development Consent - 9.
+Plan of management - 10.
+Plan